MSNikolov/P01_HospitalDatabase/README.md

 # P01_HospitalDatabase
-My First CodeFirst Entity Framework Core Project Problem description as follows:
+My First CodeFirst Entity Framework Core Project.
+Problem description as follows:

-1. Hospital Database
+Hospital Database
 You went to your GP for your annual exam and you told him that you’ve started work as a Junior Database App Developer.
 It turned out he was looking for someone to make an app, which he could use to manage and store data about his patients.
 Your task is to design a database using the Code First approach.
 The GP needs to keep information about his patients.
 Each patient has first name, last name, address, email, information whether he has medical insurance or not and should keep history about all his visitations, diagnoses and prescribed medicaments.
 Each visitation has date and comments.
 Each diagnose has name and comments for it.
 Each medicament has name.
 Validate all data before inserting it in the database.
 Your Database should look something like this: